janiework-ctrl/Google-Data-Analytics-Cyclistic-Study/README.md

 ![Consolidation des données](1.png)
 Note: Data cleaning and processing were performed using French software interfaces.

-Merge Validation: A distinct count query on the month column post-merge confirmed the exact presence of all 12 active months, proving zero data loss occurred during consolidation.
+**Merge Validation**: A distinct count query on the month column post-merge confirmed the exact presence of all 12 active months, proving zero data loss occurred during consolidation.

 **Data Transformation and Enrichment (`trips_cleaned` Creation)** To directly answer the business tasks, I calculated and extracted new time-based attributes while creating the final working table `trips_cleaned`: